 Support the Superior Hiking Trail:

-Please click the link to check out all our awesome sponsors https://www.superiorfalltrailrace.com/sponsors/ – several of which are heading up aid stations!
-(Performance Running Gym, Trail Transformation, Mill City / Saint City Running and Twin Cities Running Company).
+Please click the following link to check out all our awesome sponsors https://www.superiorfalltrailrace.com/sponsors/ – several of which are heading up aid stations!
+(Performance Running Gym, Trail Transformation, Bigger Than the Trail, Mill City / Saint City Running and Twin Cities Running Company).

-We cannot thank you enough for coming and taking part in the Superior Trail Race – we cannot wait to see you all at the race.
-If you have any questions, shoot me an email.
+We cannot thank you enough for taking part in the Superior Trail Race – we cannot wait to see you all at the race.
+If you have any questions, please reach out.